Texas halts truck inspections that caused border gridlock

 Troopers did not turn up any human or drug trafficking during the inspections, said Department of Public Safety Director Steve McCraw.
 He described it as unsurprising, saying cartels knew the inspections were taking place.

-But migrants are stopped at ports of entry in only about 5% of U.S. Customs and Border Protection encounters.
+But migrants are stopped at ports of entry in only about 5% of CBP encounters.
 The vast majority cross in mountains, deserts and cities between official crossings.

 The dynamic with drug seizures is different, with fentanyl, heroin, methamphetamine and other hard narcotics being seized overwhelmingly at official crossings instead of between them.
 Their compact size and lack of odor make them extremely difficult to detect.